michaelsalton/SplatRender/specifications/development-roadmap.md

 - VS Code IntelliSense needs explicit configuration for GLM
 - Homebrew paths differ on Apple Silicon Macs
 - CMake find_package doesn't always work for all libraries
+- CUDA 12.0 requires explicit `<memory>` include for std::unique_ptr
+- cudaGLSetGLDevice is deprecated in CUDA 12.0 (but still works)
+- GLEW.h must be included before any OpenGL headers to avoid conflicts

 ---